marcusmchale/algrow/README.md

 To automate annotation, we implemented a strategy to detect circular regions of high contrast.
-This readily detects the subjects in our apparatus, due to high contrast holding rings (now paint-marker applied to the apparatus) but also the circular surface of typical plant pots.
+This readily detects the subjects in our apparatus, due to high contrast holding rings (now using paint-marker applied to a different apparatus, yet to be reported) but also the circular surface of typical plant pots against a contrasting background.
 We then cluster these circles into plates/trays and assign indices based on relative positions.
 Importantly, this method of relative indexation supports movement of plates and trays across an image series, replacing a previously time-consuming process.